Dogsflesh: 2015–2016

 2015 saw some big changes for the band in line-up and musical direction.
 Steve Wingrove moved on to other projects and two new members came into the group.
 Kev Bambra took over on drums and lead guitarist Anth 'Patti' Pattison took over on lead guitar.
 The new line-up quickly gelled and started to produce new material with more of a rock / metal feel.
 The band's trademark energy remained, but the new material carried a broader appeal and attracted interest away from the band's traditional hardcore punk following.
 Tracks like "So Fucked Up" and "Lamb To the Slaughter" represented this new style.
-In 2015, six new songs were recorded at Stokes Prism Studio's towards what will be the band's third studio album Critical Response, scheduled for release in Autumn 2016.

 The band gigged throughout 2015 across the UK (including an appearance at the North East Calling festival), Holland, Germany (Berlin) and in early 2016 the band performed in Greece for the first time, at the country's biggest punk Festival, 'Vive Le Punk' in Athens.